-8 Future Work
+7 Future Work

-Currently we have used CMA-Evolutionary Strategy for improving low level skills, we aim to use deep reinforcement learning for the same and espescially with exciting new research in asynchronous actor-critic algorithms this is the perfect time to implement it.
-Furthermore we are aiming to use neural networks for automating the positioning module.
+Currently we have used CMA-Evolutionary Strategy for improving low level skills, we aim to use deep reinforcement learning for the same where we plan to use deep deterministic policy gradient to better our walking action by training the inverse kinematics parameters.
+Furthermore we are aiming to use neural networks for automating the positioning module and parallelizing the algorithm for use on multi-core systems and considerably increasing the learning speed.